🏠 Home πŸ“° AI News πŸ› AI Tools πŸŽ“ Tutorials πŸ’Ό AI Careers β„Ή️ About

 How to Start Your Cloud Career in 2026

 The good news — you do not need a computer science degree to enter cloud computing.
 Many of the world's best cloud engineers are self-taught.
-Here is a simple path to get started:
+What you need is a structured approach, consistent practice, and one certification to anchor your first job application.

 StepWhat to DoTime Needed

-1Pick one cloud platform — AWS, Azure, or Google CloudWeek 1
+1Pick one cloud platform — AWS, Azure, or Google Cloud.
+Choose based on which companies you want to work for and what your current skills are closest to.Week 1

-2Complete the free beginner course on that platformWeeks 2-4
+2Complete the free beginner course on that platform's official learning portal.
+All three have free structured learning paths.Weeks 2–4

-• AWS Cloud Practitioner — Free training at aws.amazon.com/training
+• AWS Cloud Practitioner — Free training available on the AWS official training portal

-• Microsoft Azure Fundamentals (AZ-900) — Free on Microsoft Learn
+• Microsoft Azure Fundamentals (AZ-900) — Free structured learning path on Microsoft Learn

-• IBM Cloud Essentials — Free on Coursera
+• IBM Cloud Essentials — Free introductory course on Coursera

 • Linux Foundation Cloud Engineer Bootcamp — Free introductory modules available

 All of these are globally recognised.
-Completing even one will immediately make your resume stronger — whether you are in India, Germany, Singapore, or Canada.
+Completing even one will immediately strengthen your resume — whether you are in India, Germany, Singapore, or Canada.

-The 6 careers above are not predictions.
-They are already happening.
-Companies are hiring right now — and they cannot find enough people.
+The 6 careers above are not predictions about a distant future.
+They are happening right now.
+Companies are hiring for these roles today — and struggling to find enough qualified people.
+That gap is your opportunity.

 The question is not whether cloud careers will grow in 2026.
-The question is whether you will be ready when the opportunity arrives.
+They will.
+The question is whether you will be ready when the opportunity arrives in front of you.

 Start with one certification.
 Build one project.
-Take one step today.
+Take one step this week.

 Powered by Blogger.